snaptart/ITM/.documents/How Ice Slots Work.md

   patterns rather than individual bookings - for example, "every Monday 7:00-8:00 PM starting January 1st."

+  The default behavior should be that when an ice slot is created, allocation records should also be created assigned to a program_id of 0 (indicating not assigned yet).
+An allocation would be any start and end times within the effective and expiry dates

   What effective_date Means

   The effective_date is the start date for when a recurring ice time slot pattern becomes